meel-hd/Elink/README.md

 # Elink
+The command line interface tool for building desktop apps from webapps links with ease.

 #### Video Demo:  <https://youtu.be/lDy2sJJJxvc>
-#### Description: The command line interface for building desktop apps from webapps liks in four steps.

 ## Perequisites
 you need to have `NodeJs` version 14 and above installed.